The Jadon Sancho transfer conundrum facing Man Utd, Chelsea and Dortmund this summer | Goal.com

 Unlike many teams who have been hit hard by the coronavirus pandemic, Chelsea have been able to spend money in this summer's transfer market.

-The Blues have confirmed the signings of both Hakim Ziyech and Timo Werner, but are not yet finished their transfer dealings ahead of the 2020-21 season.
+The Blues have confirmed the signings of both Hakim Ziyech and Timo Werner, but have not yet finished their transfer dealings ahead of the 2020-21 season.

 Sancho remains a name that is linked with Chelsea, who had him alongside Werner on their shortlist before deciding to activate the Germany forward's £47.5m ($59m) release clause.